Transitioning to a Plant-Based Diet Like a Pro

 - If you opt to include animal products in your diet, purchase high-quality ones (like pasture-raised eggs, free-range chicken, and grass-fed beef or pork).

-Like with any diet or lifestyle change, remember that it’s not about restriction, and what you choose to eliminate or avoid is up to you.
-That said, to reap the full benefits of a plant-based diet, try to stay away from foods like:
+As with any diet or lifestyle change, remember that it’s not about restriction, and what you choose to eliminate or avoid is up to you.
+That said, to reap the full benefits of a plant-based diet, try to stay away from these foods:

 - Packaged foods